Experiencing the Humanities

 List several different major moods that you have at different times in a day, week, or month.
 Then first describe what kind of art you tend to be drawn to or use when you are in those moods.
 Finally, for the moods in which you do not often enjoy any kind of art, what kinds of art might you be interested in trying out during those moods?
 What would you want the art to accomplish for you in that mood?
 Where might you go or what might you do to find the right kind of art?

-*Image in chapter title: Vincent van Gogh, Self-Portrait with a Straw Hat (1887).
-Courtesy of the Metropolitan Museum of Art.
+*Image in Chapter Title: Vincent van Gogh, Self-Portrait with a Straw Hat (1887).
 The Metropolitan Museum of Art.
+Retrieved 17 Mar.
+2020.

 Most recent revision of text: 25 Dec.
 2019